Federal Contractor Mergers and Acquisitions – Government Contracts

 This is when having an experienced government contracts attorney can make a huge difference.

-NOVATION VS ASSIGNMENT- GETTING THE GOVERNMENT’S CONSENT
+NOVATION VS ASSIGNMENT of CONTRACT- GETTING THE GOVERNMENT’S CONSENT

 Despite the executed buy sell agreement or asset purchase agreement, the transfer of a federal government contract is illegal unless the government gives its expressed consent under FAR Subpart 42.12.
 There is always a concern that interests or obligations under the original contract are at risk.